EXPLAINER: Britney Spears’ conservatorship, and its endgame

 For years it was largely a mystery.
 But allowed to speak publicly in court in June, she called the conservatorship “abusive” and “stupid” and says it does her “way more harm than good.”

-Regaining her personal and financial powers after so many years will take some untangling.
-Montgomery, along with therapists and doctors, have created a care plan for the transition, and her attorney Mathew Rosengart says a financial safety net is in place too.
+Regaining her personal and financial powers after so many years will take some untangling, and the process could take months.
+Montgomery, along with therapists and doctors, have created a care plan for the transition.

-Britney Spears is likely to hire financial managers, assistants and attorneys to perform many of the same duties previously performed by the conservatorship.
-But their decisions will be subject to her approval, instead of vice-versa.
+Britney Spears would likely hire financial managers, assistants and attorneys to perform many of the same duties previously performed by the conservatorship.
+But their decisions would be subject to her approval.
+And she could hire and fire them at will.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton